- Overview of the East Stoke Ansteys

 Robert Angel Anstey was born in Bloxworth in 1846 to parents Robert Anstey (b 1805) and Frances White.
 He was named after Charlotte Angel, and he married Fanny Dymot Ames in 1869 in Sturminster Marshall, the ‘Western Gazette‘ reporting on 30 April 1869 “April 22, at Sturminster Marshall, the Rev. C. Paul, Fanny, only daughter of Mr. Charles Ames, to R. Anstey, of Bloxworth.”
 They had children in Owslebury Winchester Hampshire:

-- Agnes Maria Anstey (b 1871, never married, was a single poultry farmer living in Owslebury in 1911.
+- Agnes Maria Anstey (b 1871, never married, was an unmarried poultry farmer living in Owslebury in the 1911 Census.
 In the 1939 Register she was living at Great Hunts Owslebury with her siblings Louisa and Charles.
 She died in Owslebury in 1954 probate to her brother Charles Robert Anstey);

-- Amy Beatrice Anstey (b 1872 – a single cat fancier living in Owslebury in 1911 – she married Charles Edward Hunt in Croydon in 1921);
+- Amy Beatrice Anstey (b 1872 – an unmarried cat fancier living in Owslebury in the 1911 Census – she married Charles Edward Hunt in Croydon in 1921);

-- Charles Robert Anstey (b 1881 – a single bailiff at home living in Owslebury in 1911.
+- Charles Robert Anstey (b 1881 – an unmarried bailiff at home living in Owslebury in the 1911 Census.
 He represented Owslebury at the Winchester Rural District Council on numerous occasions in c1910.
 He was a farmer in 1934 and a retired farmer in 1954.
 In the 1939 Register Charles Robert Anstey was married (probably to Muriel H. Kimber in 1913 in Southampton), living with his sisters Louisa and Agnes at Great Hunts, Owslebury);

 The family lived at Lower Farm, Owslebury, Winchester, Hampshire in the 1881, 1891, 1901 and 1911 Censuses where the supposed ages of the children vary wildly.
 In the 1881 Census Robert Angel Anstey was a “Farmer 246 acres employing 4 labourers & 3 boys“.
 Robert Angel Anstey died in 1914 in Owslebury and Fanny Anstey died a widow in 1929 in Owslebury, probate was in 1934 to her four children.